-Note: sites that are part of a Council approved Stormwater Strategy or Management Plan may have different Stormwater Quality Targets to meet.
-To check if your property is included in a Council approved Stormwater Strategy or Management Plan go to Council's online mapping at http://www.greatlakes.nsw.gov.au/Home
+Note: Sites that are part of a Council approved Stormwater Strategy or Management Plan may be required to meet different Stormwater Quality Targets.
+To check if your property is included in a Council approved Stormwater Strategy or Management Plan go to Council's online mapping.